jacob-tucker/krr/readme.txt

 ## msd_summary_file.h5

 The file used to get data from the Million Song Database.
 For our purposes we only ever got 50 songs from this file, but you can get however many you want (up to a million, I suppose).
 You can change the number on line 157 of `create_file.py`.

+NOTE: As mentioned above, you will need to get this file from http://millionsongdataset.com/pages/getting-dataset/#subset

 ## getsongs.py